sbhrwl/object_detection/docs/object_detection/Object_detection.md

 # Computer Vision
 Classification -> **OD** -> Segementation -> Tracking

+Object Detection models typically have 2 parts:
+- **Encoder**: Encoder takes an image as input and runs it through a series of blocks and layers that **learn to extract statistical features used to locate and label objects**
+- **Decoder**: output from encoder are ten passed to a decoder, which **predicts bounding boxes and labels for each object**

 - [Object Detection architectures](#object-detection-architectures)
 - [Object Detection Frameworks](#object-detection-frameworks)
 - [Output from an Object Detection Framework](#output-from-an-object-detection-framework)